sjbennett123/polarlarp/content/past_writeups/elkins/Lesser Air Elementals.md

-Mystery of the Bottle: **Lesser Air Elementals**
+---
+title: Lesser Air Elementals

-**Description:** You follow Maelstrom to fight the interlopers that have disrupted the treaty of the planes.
+introduction: You follow Maelstrom to fight the interlopers that have disrupted the treaty of the planes.
 Now you will show the creatures made of flesh the fury of the Storm Lords.
+Costume:
+  - Blue or grey face paint
+---